bighuggies/bighuggies.github.com/blog/_posts/2014-05-31-building-jekyll-with-gulp.md

 combined using [stream-combiner](https://www.npmjs.org/package/stream-combiner),
 allowing me to handle errors in the compilation pipeline without crashing gulp.

-## Watching and Serving
+## Compiling on File Change

-Now I can compile my Jekyll site and the stylesheets, I need to create a task which will automatically refresh my browser whenever I save changes to any file I'm working on.
+Now I can compile my Jekyll site and the stylesheets, I need to create a task which will automatically compile my styles and site and refresh my browser whenever I save changes to any file I'm working on.

 {% highlight javascript %}
 gulp.task('watch', function() {